dyoo/whalesong/README.md

 This fork of Whalesong differs from dyoo/whalesong in the following ways:

-  * Builds on latest release of Racket
+  * Builds on version 6.2 of Racket
     (fixes the x undefined problem)
   * Adds for
     (require whalesong/lang/for)